circleci/circleci-docs/jekyll/_docs/install-and-use-yarn.md

     - ~/.yarn-cache
 ```

-Here in the `dependencies` section, Yarn is installed via an install script if and only if:
+Here, the Yarn install script is run if and only if:

 * Yarn isn't already installed.
 * The installed version of Yarn doesn't match the specified version in the machine section.